freelawproject/reporters-db/README.rst

    1. Adds tests to verify the data (see ./tests.py)
    2. Fixes a few data issues after applying tests

+-  1.0.9: Updates the mlz\_jurisdiction field to be state-specific, per issue #1.

 Current Version
 ---------------

--  1.0.9: Updates the mlz\_jurisdiction field to be state-specific, per issue #1.
+- 1.0.13: Updates the case name abbreviations

 Future Versions
 ---------------